EmparYahui/urban-oer-chinese/02_learning_tasks/README.md

 - Teachers → implement sequences in classroom or fieldwork contexts
 - Learners → engage in urban-based task cycles
-- Designers → adapt templates to other languages, cities, or levels
+- Designers → adapt templates to other languages, cities, or proficiency levels
-- Researchers → use outputs as data for analysis of mediation and multimodality
+- Researchers → use outputs as data for analysis of mediation, multimodality, and spatial learning

 ---